CSOgroup/CALDER2/README.md

 	chrY	59032416	59032456	0.92023
 	chrY	59032457	59032578	0.78875

-### Example one: use contact matrix file in dump format as input
+### Example usage 1: use contact matrix file in dump format as input
 ```
 chrs = c(21:22)